bonitasoft/bonita-doc/md/allow-CORS-for-Tomcat-bundle.md

 ## HTML Example test page

-here is an example of html page that:
+Here is an example of html page that:
 - logs in using the loginservice,
-- get the current session, via the REST api system/session
+- get the current session, via the REST api resource system/session
-- edit a user using the REST api identity/user
+- edit a user using the REST api resource identity/user

 This page can be hosted on a different domain, and thanks to the CORS filter, the requests will be successfully processed.

-_**Important Note 1:** this example works on a bundle where the CSRF security filter is activated.
+_**Important Note 1:** this example works on a bundle where the [CSRF security filter is activated](csrf-security).
 As the header "X-Bonita-API-Token" is set with the "session apiToken"._

 _**Important Note 2:** to use this page you will need to replace the BONITA_ACCESS_URL by your own tomcat bundle URL._